Generalized epilepsy: Diagnostic testing

-It is important to note that the clinical presentation, medical history, and neurologic examination are the first step in the diagnostic workup of epilepsy since these factors are most helpful in indicating what type of seizure is occurring.
+The clinical presentation, medical history, and neurologic examination are the first steps in the diagnostic workup of epilepsy since these factors are most helpful in indicating what type of seizure is occurring.

 Electrophysiologic studies

 Generalized epilepsy is characterized using electroencephalography (EEG).
 EEG is currently the gold standard for diagnoses.
-A bilateral symmetrical 2.5-6Hz generalized spike wave discharge with a normal background is what is typically visualized on EEG.
+A bilateral symmetrical 2.5–6 Hz generalized spike wave discharge with a normal background is what is typically visualized on EEG.
 Certain triggers such as bright flashing lights, hyperventilation, sleep deprivation may be initiated to induce a seizure while undergoing EEG.
 Some patients may require video EEG, which is when the patient is under video surveillance to visualize any potential seizure activity while simultaneously being monitored on EEG.
 However, EEG can not reliably distinguish between the different types of generalized epilepsy.
 It is possible to have a completely normal EEG and still have a diagnosis of generalized epilepsy.